This post contains affiliate links. Please see our disclosure policy.

 - In a large mixing bowl, whisk together flour, sugar, and salt.

-- Once dough is formed, either cut into two pieces for two small 9 inch thin pie crusts or leave whole for a large deep pie dish.
+- For two single 9-inch crusts, weigh and divide the dough into two pieces or leave whole for a large deep pie dish.
 (I choose to leave whole and make two crust recipes, one for bottom of pie and one for making a lattice with thick pieces.)

-- Dough should be around ⅛ inch thickness and at least ½ inch larger than your pie pan.
+- Dough should be around 1/8 inch -1/4 inch thickness and at least 1 inch larger than your pie pan.

-- Lift pie crust from counter by gently folding onto rolling pin and transferring to pan.
+- Lift pie crust from the counter by gently folding onto the rolling pin and lowering in down to line the pan.

-- Let dough gently drop into bottom and sides of pan.
+- Let the dough gently sink into the bottom and sides of the pie dish.

-- Take a sharp knife and trip away any overhanging dough from pan.
+- Take a sharp knife or scissors and trip away any overhanging dough from the lip of the pan, leaving a 1/2 inch overhang of pie dough.

 - Follow directions from desired pie recipe for filling and baking your pie crust.